nuxeo/doc.nuxeo.com-platform-spaces/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 --}}
 ![Adobe login connector](nx_asset://60bb96ca-75a3-4dc4-92d4-0e1a5cdf90bf ?w=350,border=true)

-You should now see the connector populated with images that reside in your Nuxeo instance.
+You should now see the Connector populated with images that reside in your Nuxeo instance.

 {{#> callout type='info'}}
 If, however, you see something like this, then contact your Nuxeo Admin to confirm the proper Nuxeo for Adobe CC marketplace package is installed.